cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-nvidia.md

 1. Change the "Graphics API" to:
   - `Vulkan` can increase performance but reduces stability
   - `OpenGL` is more stable and less prone to crashing
-1. For Vulkan, ensure that `Graphics Device` is correct and using your most powerful card in the case of devices with dual graphics
-1. Set "VSync" to:
-  - For Vulkan, set to `Match emulated display (Experimental)`
-  - For OpenGL, set to `Off`

     You may not notice a difference in performance between OpenGL and Vulkan on some NVIDIA cards.
 Test yourself as to which is better for your configuration.
     {: .notice--info}

+### Vulkan

+1. Ensure that `Graphics Device` is correct and using your most powerful card in the case of devices with dual graphics
+1. Set "VSync" to `Match emulated display (Experimental)`
+  - If you use a display with variable refresh rate (G-SYNC), set this to `Triple buffering` instead

+    This feature is experimental and may cause issues.
+If you experience instabilities or other issues, disable it.
+	{:.notice--danger}

-7. Enable `Async shader compiler`
+1. For Vulkan, enable `Async shader compiler`
   - This will cause graphical bugs on first playthroughs in exchange for a smoother experience
   - Ensure that you have the latest GPU drivers before enabling this

+### OpenGL

+1. Set "VSync" to `Off`

+### Audio

 1. Navigate to the `Audio` tab
 1. Under `General`, change "API" to `XAudio2`